eclipse/jifa/backend/gc-log-analyzer/README.md

 1. GCLogParser will parse the original GC log file into GCEvents, recording direct information from the file.
 This is done by first recognizing the format and collector of the log, then parse each line using corresponding parsing rules.

-2. GCModel.calculateDerivedInfo will calculate more metrics we can get from original info, such as promotion of single event and max pause time of the whole process.
+2. GCModel.calculateDerivedInfo will calculate more metrics we can get from original info, such as promotion of single event.
 All these data are saved in GCModel.

 3. Frontend pages displays information through gclog backend apis.